-SBE has two PhD candidate advisors, one for the TI PhD candidates (to be announced) and one for the ABRI PhD candidates (Maria Tims).
+SBE has two PhD candidate advisors, one for the TI PhD candidates (Dr. Bjoern Bruegemann) and one for the ABRI PhD candidates (Prof. Maria Tims).
 These PhD candidate advisors meet with all PhD candidates at least once a year in which progress and other PhD-related issues are discussed.
 In these meetings light-weight progress reports may be used.
 In case of concerns, the supervisor(s) should be included in the conversation.

 In addition, PhD candidates can make an appointment with the confidential counsellor of the faculty, Ina Putter, to discuss other issues that may occur.
 Depending on the issues, she may refer the PhD candidate to other persons such as the confidential counsellor for academic integrity issues, the confidential counsellor for VU personnel, or the PhD psychologist.